florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## Where
 You should have a basic understanding of how [Inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) work.
 And you have also identified what you want to automate.
-Personally, I would recommend spending some time on identifying an Inventory strategy.
+I would recommend spending some time identifying an Inventory strategy.
 There are a variety of ways to manage your inventories, my recommendation is to utilize [Dynamic Inventories](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html) in Ansible Tower.

 <hr>